 It washed over me in that instant, as I thought of my brother and sister, the truth of it – that we wouldn’t all have each other forever.
 Everything will change.
 Even if it all feels so stable right now.
 The story of your life, that you have created, will wash away – bit by bit or all at once.

 And then I let it pass.
 I resisted the urge to cling to what is, to fight against the unfairness, to resist this indisputable knowledge that all that we know, all that we are, will come to pass.

 But instead, in those few brief moments, I let myself feel it: the fear, the sadness, the deep sorrow.
 I allowed myself to take in the glimpses of regret.
 And after those passed, what remained was a deep feeling of peace – because there’s still time!

 And the time is now!
 Why are we living as though we’re just passing through?
 Or that it’s not a guaranteed reality that we will all die.
 We’re collecting experiences and memories and things, but are we truly living?
 From our most connected and emotionally healed part of us?

 After having this beautiful, heart-opening experience, I made myself a promise.
 Each time I share a hug with someone from this point forward it is going to reflect the deep and humbling knowledge that it may be the last time that I get to hug this particular soul.

 What would you do if you knew this was your last week on earth?
 What would you want to say or do to let the people in your life know how deeply you care?
 Don’t wait – find a way to develop those deeper connections now.
 You’ll never regret it.

-Bobbi Beuree, Certified CAN Coach + Facilitator is located in Halifax, NS, and provides virtual, 1:1 coaching services grounded in Mindset Coaching.
+Bobbi Beuree, Certified CAN Coach + Facilitator is located in Halifax, NS, and provides interactive 1:1 coaching services, as well as corporate workshops.